- YOU want to Increase your confidence..

 I know what you’re thinking!
 IMPOSSIBLE!
 A Toddler usually takes their very first steps between 9-12 months and consequently often masters the art of walking unaided at the age of around 14-15 months.
 Congratulations you’re right! ✅

 On that occasion Ronnie stood up; which he’d been practicing previously.
 Then he managed his first ever 2 steps.. before falling back down onto his bottom!
-Despite this tumble Ronnie didn’t stay on his backside again for long.. a few days later he did the same again; 2 steps followed by a flailing tumble.
+Despite this tumble Ronnie didn’t stay on his backside again for long.. a few days later he did the same again; 2 steps followed by another flailing tumble.
 Ronnie kept on trying and kept on failing.
-Until a few months later at the age of 13 months he failed on 6 steps before tripping over and bruising his knee!
+Until a few months later, at the age of 13 months he failed on 6 steps before tripping over and bruising his knee!
 14 weeks later, which feels like about 5 years in the life of a toddler – Ronnie had another breakthrough and is now finally able to walk around the house with only the odd tumble. 🤕

 Failures are inevitable so embrace them.
 He who fails should be praised for being brave enough to take the risk.
 Ronnie risked falling over every time he took his next steps but he didn’t let it stop him from mastering a new skill.
 His first steps were as much of a breakthrough as the unaided walking of 3 and a half months later.
 His parents were encouraging in each step of Ronnie’s journey.
 He wasn’t discouraged or held back following a few tumbles.
-The end result is just that – the end… of all the steps that enabled him to reach his goal. ⚽
+The end result is just that – the end… of all the steps that enabled him to reach his goal.

-TIP: FAILURE IS AN OPPORTUNITY TO GROW AND SUCCEED! ✅
+TIP: FAILURES ARE AN OPPORTUNITY TO GROW AND SUCCEED! ✅

-Raise Your Game.
+Hope this helps you Raise Your Game.